mrunalpatill/Mrunalpatill/README.md

-# Manual Quality Assurance Engineer
+# Hi, I'm Mrunal Patil, a Bug Hunter🕵🏻‍♀️

 Welcome to my QA playground!🧪 I'm a passionate Manual QA Engineer dedicated to ensuring the highest level of software quality through meticulous testing and bug hunting.
-With a keen eye for detail and a knack for uncovering even the trickiest of defects.👀 Here, you'll find my explorations, strategies, and insights into the world of quality assurance.
+With a keen eye for detail and a knack for uncovering even the trickiest of defects.👀

 ## About Me

-1. 🔍 Hi, I'm Mrunal Patil, and I'm on a mission to uncover every hidden bug and ensure seamless user experiences.
+1. 🔍  Hi, I'm Mrunal Patil.
 2. 🧪  Manual QA Engineer with 1.5 years of experience
 3. 🔧  Expertise in functional, usability, regression, and user acceptance testing
 4. 🐞  Skilled in defect identification, isolation, and reporting
 5. 💡  Enthusiastic about continuous learning and improving QA processes
 6. 👩🏻‍💻  Currently working QA at [Brainstorm Force ](https://brainstormforce.com/)
+7. ⚔️   Also, I'm on a mission to uncover every hidden bug and ensure seamless user experiences.

 ## My QA Philosophy